justinmanson/lrgb-project/README.md

-# Graph Classification Using LRGB Dataset
+# Graph Classification Using LRGB

-This project utilizes the LRGB dataset to test and compare various architectures designed to model long-range interactions within graphs.
-Our focus is on a graph classification task using the peptides functional dataset from within the LRGB dataset.
+This project utilizes the Long Range Graph Benchmark (LRGB) to test and compare various architectures designed to model long-range interactions within graphs.
+Our focus is on a graph classification task using the peptides functional dataset from within the LRGB.

 ## Project Structure